Ian Riccaboni: Ring of Honor (2014–present)

 Riccaboni began his professional wrestling announcing career after a chance meeting with The Blue Meanie, Brian Hefron.
 Riccaboni was to interview Hefron as part of his beat interviewing famous Philadelphia Phillies fans.
-The two were searching for a location, and Hefron suggested The Monster Factory in Paulsboro, New Jersey.
+The two were searching for a location, and Hefron suggested Monster Factory in Paulsboro, New Jersey.
 While filming the segment, Riccaboni met Monster Factory owner Danny Cage.
 Riccaboni phoned Cage about getting started in professional wrestling after the completion of the segment before beginning to work with the Monster Factory as an interviewer and commentator.

 Through a camp with Ring of Honor (ROH) broadcaster Kevin Kelly and wrestler Bob Evans, Riccaboni discovered and asked to attend an ROH tryout camp.
 Riccaboni started as a personality with Ring of Honor at Future of Honor 2 in July 2014.
 Riccaboni called his first match with Ring of Honor on Saturday January 3, 2015, which featured Cheeseburger and Chris LeRusso.

 In May 2015, Riccaboni made his debut as a ring announcer with Ring of Honor, announcing the first match at Global Wars '15's television taping.
 Riccaboni served as an in-arena host for Ring of Honor live events and a commentator for Future of Honor and Women of Honor matches before assuming the role of lead announcer starting with the February 25, 2017, episode.

 Riccaboni called his first Pay Per View with ROH at ROH 15th Anniversary Show alongside Kelly and Colt Cabana.
 He and Cabana hold the distinction of being the first duo to ever call a Minoru Suzuki match on American soil when they did so at the Death Before Dishonor XV Pay Per View event.